drakeworks/bitbucketbackup/README.md

 # Bitbucket Repository Backup Script

-A comprehensive bash script to automatically backup all repositories and branches from a Bitbucket workspace with advanced features like parallel processing, error recovery, and progress tracking.
+Bash script to automatically backup all repositories and branches from a Bitbucket workspace, updated to support Atlassian's API Tokens.

 ## ✨ Features